“To pursue, systematically, the elimination of the environmental impact of personal transport.”

 If we offer a service rather than selling cars, we are better in line with the Purpose of the company, namely “To pursue, systematically, the elimination of the environmental impact of personal transport”.

 Starting later this year, with further funding to match a €2m EU grant, Riversimple will be conducting a public 12-month Beta trial of 20 Rasa pre-production cars as part of the continued development of the first full production model, which is planned to come to market late in 2018.

-The initial trial of 20 pre-production prototype cars in late 2016 will fill up at a facility provided by Riversimple in a location that is central and convenient for triallists to visit.
-With a range of 300 miles, they should only need to fill up once a week.
-And it will only take 3 minutes.
+Drivers taking part in the beta-test, starting towards the end of 2017, will fill up at a refuelling station in Abergavenny, provided by French hydrogen specialist McPhy.
+With a range of 300 miles, drivers should only need to fill up once a week and it will only take a few minutes.